 Just because a company has increased its dividend for 50 years does not mean it will continue forever.
 Companies frequently stumble and drop off dividend lists.
 In addition these stocks carry higher than average valuations most of the time.
 After all, they are Dividend Kings!

 My point is you shouldn’t just take a list and stop there.
 We need to dig in and analyze the companies.
-Using a quantitative investment tool such as the Arbor Dividend Analyzer allows investors to compare stocks without letting emotions or behavioral biases influence their choices in picking stocks.
+Using a quantitative analysis such as the Dividend Value Builder allows investors to compare stocks without letting emotions or behavioral biases influence their choices in picking stocks.
 We want to find the stocks that offer a bargain (or at least a fair) price for the value of the company.

 Additional Reading: Intrinsic Value Stock Analysis – My Formula